salrashid123/gcp_tokendistributor/gcloud_setup/README.md

 ## Build

+## We are using cloud build here to make the image.
+## You can use any container system to generate this (docker, bazel, etc)
 gcloud builds submit --config app/cloudbuild-ts.yaml --project $ts_project_id app/

+## Upload the image to the GCR owned by the tokenserver.
+## THis image repo can be anywehre (within the tokenserver proejct or even on dockerhub)
 docker pull gcr.io/$ts_project_id/tokenserver

 ### Deploy

 cd gcloud_setup/

+## Get the image hash for the tokenserver
 export ts_image_hash=`docker inspect --format='{{index .RepoDigests 0}}' gcr.io/$ts_project_id/tokenserver`

 envsubst < "ts-cloud-config.yaml.tmpl" > "ts-cloud-config.yaml"

+## Create the VM Image
 gcloud beta compute  instances create   tokenserver   \
  --zone=$zone --machine-type=f1-micro  \
  --network=tsnetwork   --subnet=tssubnet  \